anjapatel/blog/posts/acatenago.md

 layout: layouts/post.njk
 ---

 Welcome to the new year!
-Here is a highlight of my 2023.
+Toward the end of 2023, I hiked a volcano.
+It was immensely challenging and not something I would recommend for inexperienced hikers (me).
+Here is the play by play...

 <!-- excerpt -->

 ## November 10, 2023 - Morning

 The journey up Acatenago begins on an unshaded dirt road.
-It cuts through jade and tawny farmland and even though it’s steep, it’s fine, because eventually it will level out and I can catch my breath.
+It cuts through jade and tawny farmland and even though it’s steep, it’s fine, because eventually it will level out and I will catch my breath.
 When it levels out, that will be the reward.

 It never levels out.